Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Conclusion

 \section{Conclusion}

 We addressed the problem of generating datasets that resemble a real-world dataset focusing on approaches that use non-parametric neural network-based simulators.
-We observed that existing methods often misrepresent the source data distribution under user-specified {\knob} and lack explicit mechanisms to assess this mismatch.
-To address this, we introduced {\ourmethod}, a principled framework that incorporates uncertainty over {\knob} through prior distributions and generates synthetic datasets that are better aligned with the source distribution.
-This approach naturally filters out implausible parameter settings, reducing the risk of biased or misleading conclusions for downstream tasks.
-In the future, we plan to extend {\ourmethod} to simultaneously infer both the generative model and its parameters, enabling principled model selection across generative methods.
-This broader approach has the potential to produce richer, more diverse benchmark datasets for evaluating causal estimators.
+We observed that existing methods often misrepresent the source data distribution under user-specified {\knob}s and lack explicit mechanisms to assess this mismatch.
+To address this, we introduced {\ourmethod}, a principled framework that incorporates uncertainty over {\knob}s through prior distributions and generates synthetic datasets that are better aligned with the source distribution, reducing the risk of biased or misleading conclusions for downstream tasks.
+By simultaneously inferring both the generative model and its parameters, we enable principled model selection across generative methods, producing richer, more diverse benchmark datasets for evaluating causal estimators.

-\begin{ack} We thank Purva Pruthi, Andrew Zane and Sankaran Vaidyanathan for helpful discussions on this manuscript. \end{ack}